lpego/mzb-suite/README.md

 - [ ] Add the dubendorf data use case to check consistency for multiple projects
 - [ ] Add a README.md to the data folder
 - [ ] Spend some time in thinking whether it is better to have one big config file, or one config file per module, or one config file per script.
+    - Can also be moved into subfolders -- but I guess one config per experiments with clear sections is better.

 - [x] check WANDBD accounts and api for loggers [Added support for tensorboard, running locally]
 - [ ] Renku workflows for the different modules